The Americanization of Emily: 1967 re-release and re-naming

-The film’s 1967 rerelease hoped to benefit from the popularity of its stars; it was billed by MGM simply as “Emily.”
-An Metro spokesman explained that “in no way are we trying to delude the public.
-We felt all along that the original title—the title of the book by William Bradford Hule—was heavy and did not relate as much to the film and to Julie Andrews, who is the film’s main attraction now, as ‘Emily’ does.
-We simply think that we can do more business with the new title than with the old one.”
+The film's 1967 rerelease hoped to benefit from the popularity of its stars; it was billed by MGM simply as "Emily."
+A Metro spokesman explained that "in no way are we trying to delude the public.
+We felt all along that the original title—the title of the book by William Bradford Hule—was heavy and did not relate as much to the film and to Julie Andrews, who is the film's main attraction now, as 'Emily' does.
+We simply think that we can do more business with the new title than with the old one."

 Reception

 Critical reception

 In a contemporary review for The New York Times, critic Bosley Crowther praised Chayefsky's screenplay as including "some remarkably good writing with some slashing irreverence".

-The New York Daily News believed the film’s satire “denigrates the Navy to the point of making it ridiculous and venal”, that the Chayefsky dialogue was “more often a dissertation than the give and take of ordinary conversation”, and that many of the picture’s scenes were “in shockingly bad taste”.
-Writing for the New York Herald Tribune, Judith Crist found the film to be an “almost” movie: “it almost gets where it thinks it’s going before it changes its mind and gets nowhere….and that’s a pity, because it has a lot going for it.”
+The New York Daily News believed the film's satire "denigrates the Navy to the point of making it ridiculous and venal", that the Chayefsky dialogue was "more often a dissertation than the give and take of ordinary conversation", and that many of the picture's scenes were "in shockingly bad taste".
+Writing for the New York Herald Tribune, Judith Crist found the film to be an "almost" movie: "it almost gets where it thinks it's going before it changes its mind and gets nowhere....and that's a pity, because it has a lot going for it."

 The Americanization of Emily has a 93% rating on Rotten Tomatoes, based on 14 reviews, with an average rating of 7.39/10.
+Metacritic, which uses a weighted average, assigned the a score of 68 out of 100, based on 9 critics, indicating "generally favorable" reviews.
 In Slant, Nick Schager wrote "Though a bit overstuffed with long-winded speeches, Chayefsky's scabrously funny script brims with snappy, crackling dialogue."
 In A Journey Through American Literature, academic Kevin J. Hayes praised Chayefsky's speeches for Garner as "stirring".